locize/locizify/README.md

   // ...

   keyAttr: 'i18next-key', // node attribute to use as key
-  ignoreWithoutKey: false // set to true to only extract/translate nodes having a key
+  ignoreWithoutKey: false, // set to true to only extract/translate nodes having a key

   // ...
 });